Ofrogue/pyspark101/1_map_reduce/README.md

 ```

 ## Example
-Count for each triplet the smallest value using `map` and `reduce`?
+For each triplet in a list compute the smallest element using `map` and `reduce`?
 ```python
 arr = [(1, 2, 3), (4, 5, 6), (7, 8, 9), (10, 11, 12)]